brucefan1983/NEP_CPU/README.md

   * `pair_NEP.h`
   * `pair_NEP.cpp`

 * Step 2: Check the version of your LAMMPS to be installed.
 Translate it into a number such as 20220324 (year, month, day).
-Then check the begining of `pair_NEP.cpp`, where you can find the following line
+Then check the beginning of `pair_NEP.cpp`, where you can find the following line
 ```
 #define LAMMPS_VERSION_NUMBER 20220324 // use the new neighbor list starting from this version
 ```
-If your LAMMPS version is not the one written here, change it to your version number.
+If your LAMMPS version is not the one written here, change this line to use your version number.

 * Step 3: Now you can copy the `USER-NEP/` folder into `YOUR_LAMMPS_PATH/src/` and start to compile LAMMPS in your favorite way.
 Good luck!